 How Eagle is Achieving SDG 3:

-• Eagle’s scientific research and R&D into the cross-contamination potential and food safety implications of disposable gloves.
+• Scientific research and R&D into the cross-contamination potential and food safety implications of disposable gloves.

-• Fingerprint Check testing of Eagle gloves to insure against the risks associated with physical, chemical and microbiological hazards of disposable gloves.
+• Delta Zero™ testing of Eagle gloves to protect against physical, chemical, and microbiological hazards.

 Eagle Protect’s Goals:

-1. Reduce the annual death rate in the US from food-borne illness by 225 people and the number of hospitalisations by 9,600.
+• Reduce the annual death rate in the US from foodborne illness by 225 people and the number of hospitalisations by 9,600 through the use of quality nitrile gloves.

 SDG 8: Decent Work and Economic Growth